MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-config.md

     }
     ```

-1. If you're using **'Replace Tokens' extension** and adding tokens in your configuration like in the above example navigate to the pipeline for your solution **Select Edit -> Variables**
+1. If you're using **'Replace Tokens' extension** and adding tokens in your configuration like in the above example, navigate to the pipeline for your solution **Select Edit -> Variables**

 1. On the Pipeline Variables screen create a **pipeline variable** for each of the tokens in your configuration (for example team.aadSecurityGroupId).